rails/webpacker/README.md

 environment in their respective files or configure them all in the base `config/webpack/environment.js` file.

-By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
+By default, you don't need make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
 See [docs/Webpack](docs/webpack.md) for modifying the configuration and loaders API.